rebeccapeltz/imagecon/README.md

 Please login to your [Cloudinary](https://cloudinary.com/users/login) account and note your `CLOUD_NAME`, and copy the `CLOUDINARY_URL` (API Environment variable) string.

+## Clone the starter template from GitHub

+We have created a starter template, which you can grab from GitHub by running the following command: `npx create-next-app@latest --use-npm --example https://github.com/!!!!!!
+XOXOXOXOX`

 ## Add your environment variables

 - Create the following file at the root of the project: